Six Seacoast Splash Pads

 Cost: Free (but only open to Shipyarders and their guests)

 Sorry folks – this splash pad is only available to shipyarders and their guests.
+This includes Active Duty service members, Retirees, NAF or DoD civilians and sponsored guests.
 Open July and August, this splash pad has a large water area with multiple pop up jets and sprinklers.
 In the center of it all is a large, decorative tree sculpture.
 In addition to the splash pad, Jamaica Island Park has bathrooms, picnic areas, ball courts, and a playground.
+The Spray Park is on a push button timer – push the button and the spray park will remain on for 25 minutes.
+Push again to reactivate!

 Beat the Heat on the Seacoast